mohammed-mesbah/BTES-Fork/README.md

-# BTES - Booking Tickets Events System
+# BTES - Booking Tickets Events System2

 BTES (Booking Tickets Events System) is a web-based application designed to allow users to easily view, search, and book tickets for various events.
 It provides a user-friendly interface for managing event bookings and includes features like refunds, payment processing, and admin event management.